Regulations on children's television programming in the United States: 1996 regulations

-Fox Kids president Margaret Loesch denied Hundt's assessment that broadcasters were not following the rules, stating that most Fox affiliates aired an average of four hours of children's educational programming per-week (which already exceeded the proposed minimum).
+Fox Kids president Margaret Loesch disagreed with Hundt's belief that broadcasters were not following the rules, stating that most Fox affiliates already aired an average of four hours of children's educational programming per-week.
 Edward O. Fritts, president of the National Association of Broadcasters, accused Hundt of being "obsessed" with the proposed quota.
-In regards to reports that Hundt was struggling to receive FCC majority support for the proposal and was repeatedly "stalling" a final vote, Fritts stated that Hundt was that "acting like a regulatory referee wanting to push the game into overtime even though the final score is lopsided.", and that he "made up his mind long ago that broadcasters were to be castigated on children’s TV, without reservation, and despite overwhelming evidence to the contrary."
+In regards to reports that Hundt was struggling to receive FCC majority support for the proposal and was repeatedly "stalling" a final vote, Fritts stated that Hundt was that "acting like a regulatory referee wanting to push the game into overtime even though the final score is lopsided.", and that he "made up his mind long ago that broadcasters were to be castigated on children's TV, without reservation, and despite overwhelming evidence to the contrary."

 Following a push for support from Congress and the Clinton administration, the FCC adopted the Children's Programming Report and Order in August 1996.
 The new regulations were intended to provide clearer regulatory obligations for television stations, and promote public awareness of educational programming offered by television stations.
-The order and regulations defined core educational programming: a regularly-scheduled program, of at least 30 minutes in length, that is "specifically designed" to meet the educational and informative needs of children 16 years old and younger.
-The FCC ordered that by September 1997, all commercial television stations must broadcast at least three hours of core educational programming per-week, regularly scheduled between the hours of 7:00 a.m. and 10:00 p.m.
+The order and regulations defined core educational programming: a regularly scheduled program, of at least 30 minutes in length, that is "specifically designed" to meet the educational and informative needs of children 16 years old and younger.
+The FCC ordered that by September 1997, all commercial television stations must broadcast at least three hours of core educational programming per-week, regularly scheduled between the hours of 7 a.m. and 10 p.m.
 Beginning January 2, 1997, television stations were required to use the branding "E/I" to promote these programs on-air and in programming information supplied to TV listings providers.

 Commercial stations are also required to compile, publish, and publicize a quarterly Children's Television Programming Report in their public file, detailing the children's educational programming aired during the past quarter, what programs it plans to air during the next, and providing a point of contact for viewer inquiries about the educational programs aired by a station.
 As they are not under the jurisdiction of the FCC, this regulation does not apply to cable channels.

 While non-commercial educational stations are also required to comply with the regulations, they are not subject to its monitoring and reporting rules.
-PBS member stations typically devote a large portion of their weekday, daytime lineup to children's educational programming under the PBS Kids brand.